!-- Facebook Pixel Code -->

 and take a ritual bath, preferably in river Ganga.
 After wearing fresh new

 clothes devotees visit the nearest Shiva temple to give ritual bath to the

 On Shivaratri, worship of Lord Shiva continues all through the day and night.
-Every three hours priests perform ritual pooja of Shivalingam by bathing it with milk, yoghurt, honey, ghee, sugar and water amidst the chanting of ‘Om Namah Shivaya’ and ringing of temple bells.
-Nightlong vigil or jaagran is also observed in Shiva temples where large number of devotees spends the night singing hymns and devotional songs in praise of Lord Shiva.
-It is only on the following morning that devotee break their fast by partaking prasad offered to the deity.
+Every three hours priests perform ritual pooja of Shivalingam by bathing it with milk, yogurt, honey, ghee, sugar, and water amidst the chanting of ‘Om Namah Shivaya’ and ringing of temple bells.
+Nightlong vigil or jaagran is also observed in Shiva temples where a large number of devotees spends the night singing hymns and devotional songs in praise of Lord Shiva.
+It is only on the following morning that devotee breaks their fast by partaking prasad offered to the deity.

-After the ritual bath, preferably in the sacred waters of river Ganga, devotees pay a visit to the nearest Lord Shiva temple carrying the traditional puja items like milk, water, bel leaves, fruits, incense stick, oil lamp etc. Due to massive popularity of the festival several stalls selling puja items come up outside the temple and do a thriving business.
+After the ritual bath, preferably in the sacred waters of river Ganga, devotees pay a visit to the nearest Lord Shiva temple carrying the traditional puja items like milk, water, bel leaves, fruits, incense stick, oil lamp, etc. Due to massive the popularity of the festival, several stalls selling puja items come up outside the temple and do a thriving business.

 Ritual worship of Shiva Linga is done by temple priests every three hours all through the day and night of Shivaratri Festival.
 Shouts of ‘Shivaji ki Jai’, chanting of the mantra, ‘Om Namah Shivaya’ and ringing of temple bells make the atmosphere religious and devotional.